liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.6.8 (2025//) =
 * New custom field type: datalist
+* Allow some html in custom field tags for fields that have labels rendered
+* Add bulk action to make events hidden

 = 2.6.7 (2025/06/16) =
 * Fix payconiq date checking